joelalejandro/lagos-sector/README.md

 This is a proof-of-concept space shooter 2D game for testing several components of the [Xethya framework](https://github.com/xethya).
 It uses [Electron](https://github.com/electron/electron) too, and has just ~700 JavaScript SLoC so far (as of commit `7963874`).

+As development advances with Xethya, this game will get updates.

 ```
 ┌───────────┬──────────┬────────┬─────────┬─────────────────────┬───────────────┬───────┬───────┬───────┐
 │ Extension │ Physical │ Source │ Comment │ Single-line comment │ Block comment │ Mixed │ Empty │ To Do │